hyperledger/iroha-2-docs/src/guide/javascript.md

    ::: info

-   Please refer to the respective `@iroha2/crypto-target-*` package's documentation.  because each case has specific configuration steps.
-   For example, the `web` target needs to be initialised (by calling the # asynchronous `init()` function) before you can use cryptographic methods.
+   Please refer to the documentation of the respective `@iroha2/crypto-target-*` package, because each case has specific configuration steps.
+For example, the `web` target needs to be initialised (via asynchronous `init()`) before you can use any cryptographic methods.

    :::

 ::: info

-**Note**:  when you are  creating files in the following steps, you must place them on the same level as (i.e. in the directory which contains) the `node_modules` directory like so:
+**Note**: when you are creating files in the following steps, you must place them in the same directory that contains `node_modules`, like so:

 <img src="../img/js-files.jpg" alt="JS project" width="300"/>